ibm-cloud-docs/appid/about.md

 # About
 {: #about}

-You can use {{site.data.keyword.appid_full}} to add authentication to your apps and protect your back-end resources.
+Application security can be incredibly complicated.
+For most developers, it's one of the hardest parts of creating an app.
+How can you be sure that you are protecting your user's information?
+By integrating {{site.data.keyword.appid_full}} into your apps, you can secure resources and add authentication, even when you don't have much security experience.
 {:shortdesc}

 ## Reasons to use the service
 {: #reasons}

-App ID helps developers to easily add authentication to their web and mobile apps with few lines of code, and secure their Cloud-native applications and services on IBM Cloud.
-App ID also helps manage user specific data that developers can use to build personalized app experiences.
+{{site.data.keyword.appid_short_notm}} helps developers to easily add authentication to their web and mobile apps with few lines of code, and secure their Cloud-native applications and services on {{site.data.keyword.Bluemix_notm}}.
+By requiring users to sign in to your app, you can store user data such as app preferences, or information from public social profiles, and then leverage that data to customize each user's experience within the app. {{site.data.keyword.appid_short_notm}} provides a log-in framework for you, but you can also bring your own branded sign-in screens to use with cloud directory.
 {: shortdesc}

 Why would you want to use {{site.data.keyword.appid_short_notm}}?
 Check out the following scenarios to see whether any of them apply to you.

 <table>
   <tr>
-    <th> Scenario </th>
+    <th>Scenario</th>
-    <th> Reason </th>
+    <th>Solution</th>
   </tr>
   <tr>
     <td>You need to add [authorization and authentication](/docs/services/appid/authorization.html) to your mobile and web apps but don't have a background in security.</td>
     <td>{{site.data.keyword.appid_short_notm}} makes it easy to add an authentication step to your apps.
-You can add email or username sign in, social sign in, or enterprise sign in to your apps with APIs, SDKs, prebuilt UIs, or your own branded UIs. </td>
+You can add email or username sign in, social sign in, or enterprise sign in to your apps with APIs, SDKs, prebuilt UIs, or your own branded UIs.</td>
   </tr>
   <tr>
     <td>You want to limit access to your apps and back-end resources.</td>
     <td>You can secure your apps, back-end resources, and APIs easily by using the standards based authentication provided by {{site.data.keyword.appid_short_notm}}.</td>
   </tr>
   <tr>
-    <td> You want to build personalized app experiences for your users. </td>
+    <td>You want to build personalized app experiences for your users.</td>
-    <td> With {{site.data.keyword.appid_short_notm}}, you can [store user data](/docs/services/appid/user-profile.html) such as app preferences or information from their public social profiles, and then use that data to customize each experience of your app. </td>
+    <td>With {{site.data.keyword.appid_short_notm}}, you can [store user data](/docs/services/appid/user-profile.html) such as app preferences or information from their public social profiles, and then use that data to customize each experience of your app.</td>
   </tr>
   <tr>
     <td>You want to manage users in a scalable way.</td>